 How to De-Authorize Third-Party Apps that Require your Old Mac

 If you use some third-party apps which restrict the number of Macs you can use them, you will need to de-authorize them.
 To do so, you have to follow developer’s instructions to deauthorise your Mac.

-That's it!
+That’s it!
 The Touch Bar can do a lot of amazing things.
-Check out this post to discover all the tricks it has in store for you.